 The Global Database for City and Regional Food Policies is a resource for local and sub-national governments to learn about food system policies from around the globe.
 The searchable database provides copies of the legislation, plans, funding allocations, or other public actions authorized or implemented by cities, municipalities, regions, and sub-national governments.
-This resource allows local and sub-national governments to learn from strategies utilized in other regions or countries, and policymakers and support organizations can search using keywords, location, language, population size, and year to find policies that are well suited as inspirations for their own communities.
-The database will be updated regularly.
+This resource allows local and sub-national governments to learn from strategies utilized in other regions or countries.
+Policymakers and support organizations can search policies using keywords, location, language, population size, and year to find policies that are well suited as inspirations for their own communities.
+The database is updated regularly.

 Use the search tools below to find one or more policies.
 GENERAL SEARCH by a keyword.
 Or for a more ADVANCED SEARCH, you can choose from a pre-determined set of terms listed in the drop-down menus.
 GENERAL SEARCH ADVANCED SEARCH

 We recommend using the database in a Chrome browser.
 For technical assistance or questions regarding database, contact the Food Lab at email@example.com.
 Users may also contact RUAF with policy-specific inquiries or for other resources related to international city and regional food systems at firstname.lastname@example.org.
 For additional global food systems resources for city and regional governments, please visit the ICLEI-RUAF CITYFOOD Network.